 If you do this, Arnold warns, don’t put your institution at the center of the story.
 “The member is the hero of the story,” he says.
 “Too many times I see where in financial institutions’ storytelling they put themselves at the center.
 No, no, no: it really is about the member or the consumer.
 The credit union is the guide; how did the guide help that member achieve their goals?”

-Educate the Members Who Need It
+Educate the Users Who Need It

-Another powerful tool that crosses generational boundaries, but favors younger members specifically, is financial education.
+Another powerful tool that crosses generational boundaries, but favors younger users specifically, is financial education.
 “They need it so, so much,” says Arnold.
 “Sixty-five percent of millennials live paycheck to paycheck, so they’re really struggling right now, and of course, COVID has hit them very strongly.
 They’re going to need education about student loans, about debt management, about buying a home.
 They don’t know a lot about money, so they need that education.”